-According to sources, and to a narrative essays posted on the SCP website, the whole SCP universe was created during the age of "paranormal" /x/ forum in 4chan.
-If you're like me who doesn't have a single idea what 4chan is, it's basically an anonymous English-based imageboard website where people, or users, can share and comment topics that are under the sun.
-In short, it's lik like an internet bulletin board where users can create topics, posts, forums, etc.
+Almost all of the entirety of the SCP universe was created during the age of "paranormal" /x/ forum in 4chan.
+If you're like me who doesn't have a single idea what 4chan is, it's an anonymous English-based imageboard website where people, or users, can share and comment topics that are under the sun.
+In short, it's like like an internet bulletin board where users can create topics, posts, forums, etc.

 The first-ever SCP posted in the said forum was SCP-173, along with its special containment procedures in the year 2007.
 Other details are well-written and well-versed in SCP's narrative history essays.
 Many additional special containment procedures were created shortly after; new SCPs copied SCP-173's style and were set within the same fictional universe.
 Paranormal /x/ is also the forum where the first Creepasta stories are born.

 Aside from the usual bland flash horror fiction or the one-way-of-scaring-people-by-writing-scary-stories method or posts created in the forum, the SCP universe was deemed somewhat unique because of its extensiveness and usage of terms and scientific-ness.
 The website for SCPs was soon launched in the year of 2008, followed by an array of new "anomalies" being created and flourished from time to time.

 Within its vast fictional and literary universe, the SCP Foundation organization was built before the 1900s (this is pertaining to the universe).
 Soon, the organization gained global support because of the continuous and persistent anomalies that occurred (and still occurring) in corners of that world/universe.